-- The rest of the world receives payments for the value of imports, part of the income of capital, and transfers from domestic agents. - Transfers paid by foreigners to other domestic agents, $TR{agd,row}$ , are initially set equal to their SAM values $TR^0$ , and indexed to the consumer price index. - Foreign spending in the domestic economy consists of the value of exports, and transfers to domestic agents. - The difference between foreign receipts (YROW) and spending is the amount of rest-of-theworld savings (SROW), which are equal in absolute value to the current account balance (CAB), but of opposite sign.
+- The rest of the world receives payments for the value of imports, part of the income of capital, and transfers from domestic agents. - Transfers paid by foreigners to other domestic agents, TR{agd,row,t}, are initially set equal to their SAM valuesTR0, and they grow each period at the same rate n_t as population index pop_t, and are indexed to the consumer price index. - Foreign spending in the domestic economy consists of the value of exports, and transfers to domestic agents. - The difference between foreign receipts (YROW_t) and spending is the amount of rest-ofthe-world savings (SROW_t), which are equal in absolute value to the current account balance (CAB_t), but of opposite sign.